-Hidilyn Diaz’s gold medal is one more reminder that we need to support as many sports as possible
+Hidilyn Diaz’s gold medal at the 2018 Asian Games is another reminder that we need to support as many sports as possible

-With this historic achievement, she topped her already awesome performance at the Rio Olympics two years ago, where she won silver in her division.
+With this historic achievement, she topped her already awesome performance at the 2016 Rio Olympics where she won silver in her division.
 And it’ll hopefully encourage even more women to start lifting because lifting heavy is, well, awe-inspiring.

 Anyway, Diaz’s monumental victory is an excellent time to remind everyone in the Philippines—from the sports fans to the government—that basketball isn’t the only sport we’re good at.
 Yes, we’re going there, because even though our national athletes have been busting their butts trying to make us proud, everyone’s only tuned in to the men’s national basketball team.
 While volleyball and football are on the rise in varying degrees, it looks like no one is ever going to dethrone basketball as the unofficial national sport.